ICO by France’s Talao demonstrates opportunity and risks policymakers must address

 Talao, which offers a blockchain platform for finding talent for a variety of projects, has started presales of its ICO and will open the process to the public in June.
 The ICO will serve two purposes: raising money to build a new version of the platform, but also distributing the tokens that participants can exchange through the system for goods and services.

-In speaking with Talao CEO Nicholas Muller, it becomes clear that if blockchain startups such as this one fulfill their ambitions, they will challenge the most fundamental concepts of capitalism.
+In speaking with Talao CEO Nicolas Muller, it becomes clear that if blockchain startups such as this one fulfill their ambitions, they will challenge the most fundamental concepts of capitalism.
 And while subverting that system offers some tantalizing benefits in terms of more evenly distributing the rewards of such an enterprise, it also means such shifts could undermine things like the tax structures on which governments around the world depend.

 “We think this is going to be the biggest revolution since the internet,” Muller said.